๐ Custom Feedback Functionsยถ

 Output spaceยถ

 The output space is another very important variable to consider.
 This allows you to trade-off between a score's accuracy and granularity.
-The larger the output space, the lower accuracy.
+The larger the output space, the lower the accuracy.

-Output space can be modulated via the min_score_val
+Output space can be modulated via the min_score_val and max_score_val keyword arguments.

 The output space currently allows three selections: